cubanmakers/OpenLung/mechanical-concepts/README.md

 - Definitions
 - Overview
 - Design Requirements
-- Current Concepts in Testing
+- Mechanical Concepts in Testing
 - How to Help
 - Task List
 - Tools